e-Commerce Ascension Series: Fundamental Features (III)

-Over 55% of all website traffic was from mobile devices in 2020, which means that more than half of your customers browse your shop from hand-held devices.
-A top priority for e-Commerce platforms is making sure clients get the whole desktop experience on mobile devices.
+59.16% of all website traffic was from mobile devices in 2022 (according to statista.com), which means that more than half of your customers browse your shop from hand-held devices.
+A top priority for e-Commerce platforms is ensuring clients get the whole desktop experience on mobile devices.
 There are more options, such as mobile-friendly or mobile-optimized sites.
 Still, responsive design is the best fit because it grants more flexibility in designing your website and making changes.
 Moreover, it bypasses the constraints of detecting a specific device or browser to optimize the experience that the other options put on your website development process.

 Search Engine Optimization

-This step is usually looked over in the development process and it ends up hurting the business.
-People prefer to leave SEO for the period when the platform is already up and running, but in order to allow SEO wizards to do their job properly, developers should think of the platform with SEO features in mind.
-Some of the aspects that should be covered are URL structures, Internal Results indexes, Title tags, meta and alt descriptions, and mobile optimization.
-Simply put, having these features will increase the probability of your website being listed on the first ten results on Google.
+This step is usually looked over in the development process and hurts the business.
+People prefer to leave SEO for the period when the platform is already up and running.
+Still, to allow SEO wizards to do their job correctly, developers should think of the platform with SEO features in mind.
+Some aspects that should be covered are URL structures, Internal Results indexes, Title tags, meta and alt descriptions, and mobile optimization.
+Simply put, having these features will increase the probability of your website being listed in the first ten results on Google.
 Proper SEO allows your platform’s traffic to skyrocket due to the fact that the results on the first page have 92% more traffic than all the other results.

-These allow you to automate most of the tasks that in brick and mortar stores over-consume human resources and therefore are usually prone to human error, costing companies huge amounts of profits.
-Moreover, these integrations are scalable, meaning they accomplish the task whether it is one client or 10 000 clients placing an order.
+These allow you to automate most of the tasks in brick-and-mortar stores, over-consume human resources, and are usually prone to human error, costing companies huge profits.
+Moreover, these integrations are scalable, meaning they accomplish the task, whether one client or 10 000 clients placing an order.